You are here

 Net Domestic Product (NDP)

-It is equal to GDP minus consumption of fixed capital, and measures the output available for consumption and saving.
+It is equal to GDP minus the consumption of fixed capital and measures the output available for consumption and saving.

 Gross National Income (GNI)